Tolpuddle Martyrs

 The Whig government, alarmed at the dimensions of working-class discontent, arrested six Tolpuddle labourers—the Loveless brothers, James Brine, Thomas Stanfield and his son John, and James Hammett—ostensibly for administering unlawful oaths but actually for combining to protect their already meagre wages.

-They were tried together before the judge Sir John Williams in the case R v Lovelass and Others.
+They were tried together before judge Sir John Williams in the case R v Lovelass and Others.
 All six were found guilty of swearing secret oaths and sentenced to transportation to Australia.

 Shelfmark British Library Newspaper Archive